curl/curl/docs/TheArtOfHttpScripting.md

 ## The HTTP Protocol

  HTTP is the protocol used to fetch data from web servers.
-It is a very simple protocol that is built upon TCP/IP.
+It is a simple protocol that is built upon TCP/IP.
 The protocol also allows information to get sent to the server from the client using a few different methods, as will be shown here.